Maybe you realize as a real estate investor it’s wise to set up an LLC or other business entity to protect yourself. Let’s talk about how to do that.

 In other words, you want to make sure you follow the rules to keep things separate between you and your business so your business entity will protect you.

 Disclosure: Some of the links above are affiliate links, meaning, at no additional cost to you, we will earn a small commission if you click through and make a purchase.
-However, we recommend these services because we use them and have had good success with them so far.
+However, we recommend these services because we use them and have had good success with them so far or we know the business to provide quality service.
 You don’t have to use our links, but we’re a small business and this helps us offset our costs, so we appreciate it.